- Who may donate?

 The body donation program in West Virginia was developed to serve educational and research needs of the state and region.
 Most bodies will be used at one of the three major medical institutions in West Virginia (WVU, Marshall and WVSOM).
 Some may be used at other locations affiliated with these schools or served by their faculty, or by approved programs in other states or countries that have need for them.

 Donated bodies may be used any time after receipt of the body; this may occur within a few days of death, or may not occur for several years.
+Once a study has begun, it can last up to two years or longer.

 No, although information about a donor's health and cause of death when available is beneficial to the Human Gift Registry and enhances the educational uses of the donation.
 Appropriate questions will be asked after death to assure that the body is acceptable for use by the Human Gift Registry.